jpuntd/til/html/what-is-noopener-noreferrer-nofollow.md

 ## noopener

-When you are using target=" \_blank" value, the page you are linking to gets partial access to the linking page through the `window.opener` object.
+When using `target="_blank"`, the page you are linking to gets partial access to the linking page through the `window.opener` object.
 The linking page could then use `window.opener.location` to, for instance, display a malicious login form.

 When you use `rel="noopener"`,`window.opener` will return `null`.